ayoakin/LinearRegression/README.md

 * understanding why and if a prediction for a dataset is best using linear regression
 * model customization

+For a detailed explanation on the theory used for this computation, check out the accompanying [article on medium](https://medium.com/@ayoakinkugbe/linear-regression-from-scratch-using-matrices-991df6e28f62)

 ### Code
 You can find the code for this project [here](https://github.com/ayoakin/LinearRegression/blob/main/LinearRegressionScratch.ipynb).